 I did not know too much about Saint-Nicolas De Véroce or Saint-Gervais Mont Blanc France apart from the renowned thermal baths.
 But I was intrigued to explore this area by ski and excited to stay in the new 5Star luxurious ski-in and ski-out chalets owned by the prestigious Armancette Hotel.

 There were two things that I noticed straight away when we arrived in Saint-Nicolas De Véroce ski village in the afternoon.
-The first one was the beautifully lit up church of Saint-Nicolas and the second was how amazing Mont Blanc and its surrounding mountains looked.
+The beautifully lit up church of Saint-Nicolas and how amazing Mont Blanc looked in the distance.
 I clearly understood why Saint-Nicolas De Véroce uses it to their advantage.

 St Nicolas De Véroce Saint Gervais Ski area

 Most people know Saint-Gervais ski resort but Saint Nicolas de Véroce is a small village within the Saint-Gervais Mont-Blanc region.
 Saint Nicolas de Véroce is part of two main ski areas, the Les Houches/Saint Gervais and the Evasion Mont Blanc ski area covering over 500 kilometres ski area.
 Meaning that you will be spoilt for choice on your ski holiday.

 On the opposite side of Saint Gervais Mont-Blanc town is Le Prarion and Les Houches which covers an additional 55kms of slopes.
 The area is known as the Les Houches/Saint Gervais ski area.
 This ski area can be accessed via the Mont Blanc Tramway or also known as Tramway du Mont-Blanc in Saint Gervais.

 Read More – Top Tips for Saving Money for a Ski Weekend